melladam/melladam.github.io/index.md

 <p>
   The donut charts below show the share of total <strong>views</strong>, <strong>subscribers</strong>, and <strong>channels</strong>
   across categories (2015–2019).
 And the takeaway is clear:
   <span class="solution-highlight">Gaming sits among the biggest categories on the platform</span>.
-It’s indeed a major part of YouTube’s ecosystem — with a large audience, a large creator base,
+It’s indeed a major part of YouTube’s ecosystem, with a large audience, a large creator base,
   and a strong ability to attract subscribers.
 </p>